Independent Testing Data & Performance Comparisons

-This guide provides a straightforward, data-backed comparison of leading exterior coatings available in Florida, including Rhino Shield, TEX-COTE Coolwall, Home Shield Coating, Sherwin-Williams Loxon XP, and standard premium paints.
+This guide summarizes available comparison points, including published testing data where available and key questions buyers should ask each provider, including Rhino Shield, TEX-COTE Coolwall, Home Shield Coating, Sherwin-Williams Loxon XP, and standard premium paints.

-We’ve simplified complex technical data, focusing on what truly matters for Florida homeowners: durability, flexibility, breathability, heat reflection, and resistance to mold, storms, and peeling.
-Our goal is to help you understand the real differences, empowering you to make an informed choice that protects your investment for years to come.
+We’ve simplified complex technical data, focusing on factors many Florida homeowners consider important: durability, flexibility, breathability, heat reflection, and resistance to mold, storms, and peeling.
+Our goal is to help you understand the key differences in testing, positioning, and use case, empowering you to make an informed choice that supports a more informed long-term decision.

 Click to download testing data ⤴️